 Internationally, the privatization of public utilities and marketization of energy prices continues even as people become wary of the failures and broken promises of privatized monopoly utilities.
 These include increase in costs that privatization has brought in the UK, Germany, Australia, USA, India, and Nigeria.

 While the federal government regulates the environmental impacts of electricity generation – such as watersheds for hydro-electric production, atomic energy, and inter-provincial transmission – all other aspects of the energy sector are provincial responsibilities.
 Electrical generation, distribution and transmission fall under provincial jurisdiction, organized into sub-provincial corporations in Ontario and Alberta.
 Structures for bargaining mirror these arrangements.

 Our one local in Manitoba engages in informal communication with Unifor and IBEW locals to facilitate bargaining.
 CUPE engages in centralized bargaining in Quebec, through a voluntary union coalition.
 In Alberta, CUPE has one utility local and one municipal local covering members in the municipal utility.

 Ontario, for example, has many bargaining units across the electricity market.
 Hydro One agreements are regularly used as a base for comparison by provincial and other employers at local distribution companies.
 Of concern in Ontario is the continued increase of temporary and contract workers at Hydro One and Ontario Power Generation.
 This is a deliberate targeting of workers’ wages and benefits to contain costs.

-Convincing governments to take a medium and long-term view of retention and recruitment of electricity workers has been a struggle and will likely remain an issue for some time.
+Convincing governments to take a medium to long-term view of retention and recruitment of electricity workers has been a struggle and will likely remain an issue for some time.

 CUPE works with allies to keep energy public all over the world.
-Our international electricity campaigns include working to support public ownership of the energy sector, pushing for action to address climate change and expanding international coordination of energy sector policy.
+Our international electricity campaigns support public ownership of the energy sector, push for action to address climate change and expand international coordination of energy sector policy.